BenMiller0/teaatucsdsite/README.md

 │   └── alumni.json       # Edit to change board member list on site
 ├── project1/             # Project 1 Page/Data
 ├── project2/             # Project 2 Page/Data
-├── index.html            # Homepage of site
+├── project3/             # Project 2 Data (this one does not have a page just links to the Haunted Maze IG) ├── index.html            # Homepage of site
 ├── script.js             # Script that does action such as dynamically load board members from JSON file ├── style.css             # CSS Styling of site